lynch school of education

 Minor in Secondary Education

-Students who are pursuing a major in biology, chemistry, geology (earth science), physics, English, history, mathematics, or Latin and classical studies in the College of Arts and Sciences may apply to minor in Secondary Education.
+Students who are pursuing a major in biology, chemistry, geology (earth science), physics, English, history, mathematics, foreign language or Latin and classical studies in the College of Arts and Sciences may apply to minor in Secondary Education.
 Note: This minor is only open to eligible College of Arts and Sciences undergraduate students.
 This program begins in the sophomore year, and interested students should apply before the end of sophomore year.
 Only those students majoring in the approved disciplines listed above may apply for a minor in Secondary Education.
 This minor leads to state licensure in all areas listed.
 Students seeking licensure in Massachusetts must pass the Massachusetts Tests for Educator Licensure (MTEL).
 NB: Students must complete all the requirements of the University Core and the College of Arts and Sciences major.

-Minor in General Education
+Minor in General Education (Students through the Class of 2017)

 All undergraduate students in the Connell School of Nursing, College of Arts and Sciences, and Carroll School of Management who have an interest in Education may pursue a minor of six courses.
 Note: This minor is not available to Lynch School students.